Our Veterinarians are proud and long standing members of:

 Veterinary Information Network (VIN)

-Dr. Leticia Materi, a native Calgarian, joined the team at Calgary Avian & Exotic Pet Clinic when she graduated from the Western College of Veterinary Medicine in 2004.
+Dr. Leticia Materi, a native Calgarian, joined the team at Calgary Avian & Exotic Pet Clinic two weeks after graduating from the Western College of Veterinary Medicine in 2004.
 A year later, Leticia became a full partner in the clinic.
 Her academic accomplishments include her Bachelor of Science in Psychology with Honours (University of Calgary) and her Doctor of Philosophy in Anatomy and Neurobiology (Dalhousie University, Halifax, NS).
 Leticia truly loves exotic pets and enjoys sharing her knowledge.
 She has been invited to speak on exotic pet medicine and care at various local animal clubs, veterinary clinics in British Columbia and Alberta, the University of Calgary (pre-veterinary student association), and Ross University School of Veterinary Medicine in St. Kitts.
 She has volunteered many hours developing and teaching bird and rabbit First Aid courses to raise funds for local animal rescues.
 Dr. Materi's exotic pet blog can be followed at Petcha.com.
-She is currently the Canadian liaison for the ARAV.
-Her much loved family of pets includes the typical motley crew of rescues - Beanie the Hahn's Macaw, Charlie the cockatiel, Oy and Zelda the rabbits, and Ruby Tuesday, her senior Pug.
+She is currently the Canadian liaison for the Association of Reptile and Amphibian Veterinarians (ARAV).
+Her much loved family of pets includes the typical motley crew of rescues - Beanie the Hahn's Macaw, Oy and Zelda the rabbits, and Ruby Tuesday, her senior Pug.

 Dr. Julie DeCubellis, joined the practice in October of 2014, making the move from Boston with her husband, a pathologist at the Alberta Children's Hospital, her twins, Eli and Genevieve, and their menagerie of dogs, cats, chickens, and her Galah Cockatoo, Rosie.
 After completing a Bachelor's Degree in Biology and a Master's Degree in Animal Nutrition at North Carolina State University, Julie graduated in 2007 from St. George's University of Veterinary Medicine.
 She completed internships in small animal medicine & surgery and in avian and exotic medicine at Tufts University then entered a three year dual residency program in avian medicine and exotic companion mammal medicine in Boston.
-In 2012,she took on the role of clinical instructor at Tufts University where she combined practice in exotic pets with teaching.
-Julie has published numerous articles and book chapters on exotic pet care and brings a strong background in rabbit and rodent dentistry, making her the perfect fit for our team!
+In 2012, she took on the role of clinical instructor at Tufts University where she combined practice in exotic pets with teaching.
+When not at the clinic, Julie spends time providing veterinary care to injured wildlife at the Alberta Institute for Wildlife Conservation (AIWC).
+She has published numerous articles and book chapters on exotic pet care and brings a strong background in rabbit and rodent dentistry, making her the perfect fit for our team!